thebarndog/DropdownAlert/README.md

 ## Overview

 RKDropdownAlert is great.
 It's simple and easy to use.
+The developer is a great guy.
 But...there are some problems.

 First, it's written in Objective-C and any Swift developer will tell you the same thing: